SnehaKarthikeyan/oddevencount/README.md

 Hints:

-Traverse numbers and chech odd or even until N(Including N)
+Traverse numbers and check odd or even from 1 to N(Including N)

 Sample Input: